 - initializationComplete(EntityProcessStatus aStatus): The callback used to inform the application that the initialization request has completed.
 On success aStatus will be null; on failure use the UimaASProcessStatus class to get the details. - entityProcessComplete(CAS aCas, EntityProcessStatus aStatus): The callback used to inform the application that a processCas request has completed.
 On success aCAS object will contain result of analysis; on failure the CAS will be in the same state as before it was sent to a service and aStatus will contain the cause of failure.
 When calling this method, UIMA AS passes an object of type UimaASProcessStatus as a second argument.
-This class extends EntityProcessStatus and provides 4 additional methods: getCAS(), getCasReferenceId(), getParentCasReferenceId() & getPerfomanceMetricsList().
+This class extends EntityProcessStatus and provides 5 additional methods: getCAS(), getCasReferenceId(), getParentCasReferenceId(), getServiceTargetId(), @getPerfomanceMetricsList().
+The getServiceTargetId() returns an id of a service that this client targeted for processing a CAS.
+Targeting is optional and typically used for checking if a service is viable.
 The last method provides the per component performance breakdown as reported by the UIMA Analysis Engine which includes the elapsed time each component spent analyzing the CAS.
 The AnalysisEnginePerformanceMetrics class provides the following API: - public String getName(): identifies component by name - public String getUniqueName(): identifies component by unique name - public long getAnalysisTime(): time (in millis) component spent analyzing the CAS - public long getNumProcessed(): total number of CASes processed so far by the component